Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

   * Two radii and height, to  build a full cone.
 One of the radii can be null to make a sharp cone.
   * Radii, height and angle to  build a truncated cone.

-The following code  builds the solid cone of the figure, which is located in the default system  with radii R1 and R2 and height H.
+The following code  builds the solid cone of the figure, which is located in the default system  with radii *R1* and *R2* and height *H*.

 ~~~~~
 Standard_Real R1 = 30, R2 = 10, H = 15;